-• Household Income, Address and Grade Level Survey sent home during March consultation.
-If a student's household income would qualify her for (at least) a reduced-price lunch under the federal parameters, she is a low-income qualifying student, the key element for generating Title I-A funding.
+- Household Income, Address and Grade Level Survey sent home during March consultation.
+If a student's household income would qualify her for (at least) a reduced-price lunch under the federal parameters, she is a low-income qualifying student - the key element for generating Title I-A funding. - Note: If the private school uses the federal FRPL program, use this measure instead it already contains the same information.

-Let's look at this Survey form ...
+Let's look at the Survey form ...

-SY19-20 Household Income, Address and Grade Survey
+SY20-21 Household Income, Address and Grade Survey

-- One-page form is as anonymous as possible, returned by April 5. - For those surveys returned meeting the low-income threshold, the student(s) must also reside in a Title I-A served public school attendance area, including grade level.
-This includes students who reside in an "outside LEA," and commute in to the private school.
+- One-page form is as anonymous as possible; to be returned by April 10. - For those surveys returned meeting the low-income threshold, the student(s) must also reside in a Title I-A served public school attendance area, including grade level.
+This same consideration applies to students who reside in an "outside LEA" and commute to the private school.

 - The LEA verifies that if the child went to public school based on address and grade - he would attend a Title I-A served school and grade.
-By April 19, the LEA contacts outside LEAs for potential share contribution. - Students meeting these three elements (low-income, I-A served address, and I-A served grade level) form the private school's proportion resulting in a share of Title I-A funding.
+By April 24, the LEA contacts outside LEAs for potential share contribution. - A Memorandum of Understanding form is available for LEAs: SY20-21 Title I-A Equitable Services Inter-District MOU - Students meeting these three elements (low-income, I-A served address, and I-A served grade level) form the private school's proportion generating its share of Title I-A funding.